RossAscends/STMP/README.md

 # Changing API

 Currently the host must edit server.json to swap which API is used to generate responses in the AI Chat.
-Search server.js for `AI_API_SELECTION_CODE` and comment/uncomment the appropriate line, and restart server if needed.
+Search server.js for `AI_API_SELECTION_CODE` and comment/uncomment the appropriate line, and restart server.

-- **NOTE:** The API Selected in server.js must match the API parameters sent by client.html, or the requests will not work.
+- **NOTE:** The API Selected in `server.js` must match the API parameters sent by `client.html`, or the requests will not work.
+- Search `client.html` for `API_PARAMS_FOR_HORDE` or `API_PARAMS_FOR_TABBY` to find them, and comment/uncomment the one that matches the API Selected in `server.js`
+- User will need to refresh their browser page after this change takes place.

 # Planned Features